ethvnw/com4525-genesys/GETTING_STARTED.md

 }
 ```

-You will also need to config the `from` address of your mailers to `no-reply@sheffield.ac.uk`.
+You will also need to configure the `from:` setting in your mailers to `no-reply@sheffield.ac.uk`.

 On your local machine, we use a gem called `letter_opener`, which is already installed an configured in this template, and instead of sending out an email, the application will open up a tab in your browser, allowing you to view the content of the email.

-On QA and demo server, if you do not wish the emails to be sent to the actual recipients, you can use the gem `sanitize_email` to redirect these emails to yourself.
-The gem is already included in the template, and you can find out more about how to configure it on their GitHub page: https://github.com/pboling/sanitize_email.
+On QA and demo server, if you do not wish the emails to be sent to the actual recipients, you can use the gem `sanitize_email` to redirect these emails to your team.
+The gem is already included in the template, and you can find out more about how to configure it on their GitHub page: [https://github.com/pboling/sanitize_email](https://github.com/pboling/sanitize_email)

 ## Styling your application
 We use `shakapacker` gem to manage static assets in this template, which is a Rails wrapper for the Javascript library `webpack`.

-You can find out more about `shakapacker` on their GitHub page: https://github.com/shakacode/shakapacker.
+You can find out more about `shakapacker` on their GitHub page: [https://github.com/shakacode/shakapacker](https://github.com/shakacode/shakapacker).

 ### Add custom JS
 Additional Javascript files should be added to the `app/packs/scripts` directory, e.g. `app/packs/scripts/landing_page.js`.
 Then the file must be added to the entrypoint file `app/packs/entrypoints/application.js`, e.g.: